-- · A persistent cough or change in your normal cough
+- A persistent cough or change in your normal cough

-- Coughing up blood
+- · Coughing up blood

 - Being short of breath

 - Unexplained tiredness or weight loss

-- · An ache or pain when breathing or coughing
+- An ache or pain when breathing or coughing

+- Appetite loss

-soon as possible.
+If you notice one or more of these symptoms, see your GP as soon as possible.
 Do not wait for another scan.